oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 : REQUIRED.
 As defined in Section 2.1 of {{RFC7523}} the value `urn:ietf:params:oauth:grant-type:jwt-bearer` indicates the request is a JWT bearer assertion authorization grant.

 assertion
 : REQUIRED.
-Authorization grant returned by the token exchange (`access_token` response).
+Authorization grant returned by the token exchange (“access_token“ response).

 scope
 : OPTIONAL.

-The client MAY indicate the audience it is trying to access through the `scope` parameter or the `resource` parameter defined in {{RFC8707}}.
+The client MAY indicate the audience it is trying to access through the `scope` parameter or the “resource“ parameter defined in {{RFC8707}}.

-If the authorization server is acting as the Client, the Client MUST include the “cnf” claim from the token exchange request in a “requested_cnf” claim in the returned authorization grant.
-This does not apply when the resource server is acting as the Client.
+If the authorization server of Domain A is acting as the Client, the authorization server MUST construct a “requested_cnf“ claim that contains the “cnf“ claim associated with the private key of the authorization server of Domain A in the Token Exchange request.
+This does not apply when the resource server in Domain A is acting as the Client.

 ### Processing rules

-The authorization server MUST validate the JWT authorization grant as specified in Sections 3 and 3.1 of {{RFC7523}}.
+The authorization server of Domain B MUST validate the JWT authorization grant as specified in Sections 3 and 3.1 of {{RFC7523}}.
 The following processing rules also apply:

-* The "aud" claim MUST identify the Authorization Server as a valid intended audience of the assertion using either the token endpoint as described Section 3 {{RFC7523}} or the issuer identifier as defined in Section 2 of {{RFC8414}}.
+* The "aud" claim MUST identify the Authorization Server of Domain B as a valid intended audience of the assertion using either the token endpoint as described Section 3 {{RFC7523}} or the issuer identifier as defined in Section 2 of {{RFC8414}}.
-* The authorization server SHOULD deny the request if it is not able to identify the subject.
+* The authorization server of Domain B SHOULD deny the request if it is not able to identify the subject.
 * Due to policy the request MAY be denied (for instance if the federation from domain A is not allowed).

 ### Access Token Response

 The authorization server responds with an access token as described in section 5.1 of {{RFC6749}}.

-The following processing rules applies:
+The following processing rules apply:

 * If the JWT authorization grant in the Access Token Request contains a "requested_cnf" claim:
   * The authorization server in Domain B MUST verify the proof of possession for the private key corresponding to the top level "cnf" claim.
   * The authorization server MUST include the "cnf" value from the "requested_cnf" claim in the returned token.
-* If Domain B does not support sender constrained tokens and the Access Token Request is sender constrained, AS-B MAY issue access tokens that are not sender constrained.
+* If Domain B does not support sender constrained tokens and the Access Token Request contains a proof of possession of the Client's private key, the authorization server of Domain B MAY issue access tokens that are not sender constrained.
-* If Domain B requires constrained tokens and the Token Exchange Rquest is not sender constrained, AS-B MUST reject the request and return an error response per Section 5.2 of {{RFC6749}} with invalid_pop as the value of the error parameter.
+* If Domain B requires sender constrained tokens and the JWT authorization grant in the access token request contains a "requested_cnf" claim, the authorization server in Domain B MUST include the "cnf" claim from the access token request "requested_cnf" claim in the returned token.

-The following processing rule applies when the authorization server is acting as the Client
+The following processing rule applies when the authorization server is acting as the Client.

-* If Domain B requires sender constrained tokens and the JWT authorization grant in the access token request contains a "requested_cnf" claim, the authorization server in Domain B MUST include the "cnf" claim from the Access Token request "requested_cnf" claim in the returned token.
+* If Domain B requires sender constrained tokens and the JWT authorization grant in the access token request contains a "requested_cnf" claim, the authorization server in Domain A MUST include the "cnf" claim from the access token request "requested_cnf" claim in the returned token.

-Note that when the authorization server is acting as the Client, the "cnf" value in the the Access Token Request corresponds to the private key of the Client, whereas the "cnf" claim from the "requested_cnf" claim corresponds the the resource server in Domain A.
+Note that when the authorization server of Domain A is acting as the Client, the "cnf" value in the the Access Token Request corresponds to the private key of the authorization server, whereas the "cnf" claim from the "requested_cnf" claim corresponds the the resource server in Domain A.

 ### Example